 Skip advert

 Advertisement - Article continues below

-Our test car rode on large 23-inch alloy wheels, but it managed to deal with the bumps, ridges and pot holes of typical UK roads with ease, all the while maintaining a serene quietness in the cabin.
-Rivals such as the Porsche Cayenne just can’t match the Sport’s excellent ride quality.
+Our test car rode on large 23-inch alloy wheels, but it easily dealt with the bumps, ridges and potholes of typical UK roads, all while maintaining an oasis of serenity in the cabin.
+Rivals like the Porsche Cayenne just can’t match the Sport’s excellent ride quality.

 0-62mph acceleration and top speed

-For a big SUV, the Range Rover Sport offers plenty of pace with even the entry D300 model managing 0-62mph in an impressive 6.3 seconds.
-Upgrade to the more powerful D350 oil burner and the 345bhp diesel engine propels the Sport to 62mph in a hot-hatch-rivalling 5.6 seconds.
-It may be unfashionable in an age of increasing electrification, but it’s hard to argue against the D350 as a sweet spot in the Sport lineup – particularly if you regularly cover longer distances.
+For a big SUV, the Range Rover Sport offers plenty of pace, with even the entry D250 model managing 0-62mph in an impressive 7.3 seconds.
+Upgrade to the more powerful D350 oil burner, and the 345bhp diesel engine propels the Sport to 62mph in a hot-hatch-rivalling 5.6 seconds.
+It may be unfashionable in an age of increasing electrification, but it’s hard to argue against the 296bhp D300 as a sweet spot in the Sport line-up, because it’ll still manage the 0-62mph sprint in 6.1 seconds.
+That’s fast enough for most needs while still being usefully economical, which is particularly handy if you regularly cover longer distances.

-The petrol P400 is a shade quicker than the D350, taking 5.4 seconds to go from 0-62mph, while the P440e and P510e plug-in hybrid models need 5.5 seconds and 5.2 seconds respectively to achieve the benchmark sprint.
-Opting for the top-of-the-range 523bhp P530 petrol model means you’ll have a premium SUV that delivers 0-62mph in just 4.3 seconds and onto a 155mph top speed.
+The P460e and P550e plug-in hybrid models need 5.3 seconds and 4.7 seconds, respectively, to achieve the benchmark sprint.
+Opting for the top-of-the-range 523bhp P530 petrol model means you’ll have a premium SUV that delivers 0-62mph in just 4.3 seconds and a top speed of 155mph.

 For outright performance, the 627bhp Range Rover Sport SV offers supercar-like acceleration.
-Its 627bhp twin-turbocharged V8 will propel it from 0-60mph in a mere 3.6 seconds.
-23-inch carbon fibre wheels, hydraulic cross-linked dampers and carbon ceramic brakes also contribute towards the SV’s ability to outperform and cosmetically stand out from any other Range Rover Sport.
+Its 627bhp twin-turbocharged V8 will propel it from 0-60mph in a mere 3.8 seconds (or 3.6 seconds when specified with 23-inch carbon fibre wheels).
+It has some serious performance-enhancing goodies, such as hydraulic cross-linked dampers and carbon ceramic brakes, which all contribute towards the SV’s ability to outperform and cosmetically stand out from any other Range Rover Sport.

+Skip advert